Courses Available to Audit

 For violations of federal, state, or local law that affect Bayan’s mission and reputation.

-Not following written or verbal directives from school officials and/or law enforcement.
+Not following written or verbal directives from Bayan officials and/or law enforcement.

 Inviting reporters or observers to campus without prior approval.